 - Spread of choice – can be peanut butter or my 2-ingredient date caramel spread recipe to make banana snickers bites.

-Peel bananas, slice into the shape you want.
-Here I slice each large bananas into 4 even pieces.
+Peel the bananas and slice them into the shape you want.
+Here I slice each large banana into 4 even pieces.

 Then, I cut each piece in half lengthwise and cut the sides to turn the banana into rectangles and make healthy frozen snickers bars, as seen in the pictures below.

-There are two ways to make banana bites.
+There are two ways to make frozen banana bites.
 You can make:

 - Banana sandwiches – slice the bananas into thick slices, spread the peanut butter or spread of choice in the center, top with another slice of banana, and freeze.

 - Banana boats – as seen in my picture, cut the banana into rectangle shapes – keep leftovers in the freezer to add in a banana smoothie recipe later on.
-Then, top each banana bite and top with the spread, crushed peanut, and freeze them.
+Then, top each banana bite and top with the spread and crushed peanut, and freeze them.